 If you’ve spent any time with Altium Designer, you’ll already have some familiarity with the ease and simplicity behind such a powerful library platform.
 There are times, however, when these libraries will require you to get your hands dirty.
 Whether it be a simple part number change, or re-engineering some key parameters, your edits can be simplistically updated in a matter of moments.

-In this specific example, we’ll take a look at a scenario in a professional ’s design journey: linking supplier data to our components in these integrated libraries.
-Oftentimes, we’ll have specific in mind from a favorite supplier or manufacturer.
+In this specific example, we’ll take a look at a common scenario in a professional designer’s design journey: linking supplier data to our components in these integrated libraries.
+Oftentimes, we’ll have specific parts in mind from a favorite supplier or manufacturer.
 But these components might not exist in any libraries you are currently working with.
 You’ll need to enter the libraries, and manually add and edit the information.

 Working off the Amplifier Circuit Design

 In previous articles, we’ve explored a very simple amplifier circuit design that we’ll assume is ready for prototyping.
 We’ve created the schematic, the board shape, and have gotten to place a few component footprints that are prototype/Gerber worthy.
-We’re now going to take a step back to ensure that all the data is correct and full of up to date info.
+We’re now going to take a step back to ensure that all the library data is correct and full of up to date info.

 Adding in Supplier Specified Datalinks

-For this example, I think we can get away with finding our LM386 IC in a standard Altium managed database.
+For this example, I think we can get away with finding our common LM386 IC in a standard Altium managed database.
 The speaker I intend to use, however, is a specific part that I’ll have to manually add in.
 Let’s see how to do this.